joaks1/au-bootcamp-git-intro/README.md

 # Acknowledgments

 ## Material
-This exercise was inspired by, and borrowed heavily from, the Git exersise written by [Mark Holder](http://phylo.bio.ku.edu/content/mark-t-holder), which can be found at <https://github.com/mtholder/swc-tree-support-ex>.
+This exercise was inspired by, and borrowed heavily from, the Git exercise written by [Mark Holder](http://phylo.bio.ku.edu/content/mark-t-holder), which can be found at <https://github.com/mtholder/swc-tree-support-ex>.